Visual word form area

 The visual word form area (VWFA) is a functional region of the left fusiform gyrus and surrounding cortex (right-hand side being part of the fusiform face area) that is hypothesized to be involved in identifying words and letters from lower-level shape images, prior to association with phonology or semantics.
 Because the alphabet is relatively new in human evolution, it is unlikely that this region developed as a result of selection pressures related to word recognition per se; however, this region may be highly specialized for certain types of shapes that occur naturally in the environment and are therefore likely to surface within written language.

 In addition to word recognition, the VWFA may participate in higher-level processing of word meaning.

+It was previously believed that the VWFA did not discriminate according to word capitalization; however, in the brains of speakers of German (a language that capitalizes nouns) case-sensitivity is a real phenomenon registered in the VWFA.
+This discrepancy reflects the tendency in research in the cognitive sciences to privilege experiments conducted on predominantly English-speaking participants while neglecting work on the minds of speakers of other languages.